dannyvelas/Star-Command/README.md

   ```
 - In your first run, you'll use root permissions to run the playbook: `ansible-playbook -i ansible/inventory.ini ansible/setup-server.yml -u root --ask-vault-pass --ask-pass --limit vpn`.
   - Note: this command makes it so that the `./ansible/setup-server.yml` playbook is only run for your new server (`--limit vpn`).
 Without this part, the playbook will be run for all hosts under the `remote_vps` group.
 - After this, root login with password will be disabled.
-You'll only be able to login as admin using `/path/to/private/key` at the port specified in `./ansible/group_vars/all/all.yml`.
+You'll only be able to login as admin using `/path/to/private/key` at port `17031`
 - You can now re-run this playbook with: `ansible-playbook -i ansible/inventory.ini ansible/setup-server.yml --ask-vault-pass --limit vpn`.

 </details>